weecology/forecasting-course/content/lessons/scenarios/instructor_notes.md

 > What are some challenges you can envision for scenario planning?

-> Are scenarios qualititive, quantitative, both?
+> Are scenarios qualitative, quantitative, both?

-* Can be qualitative, semi-quantitative, full quantative
+* Can be qualitative, semi-quantitative, full quantitative

 > What are the reasons that environmental scenario planning needs ecology?